tuzz/pangrammic_surplus/README.md

 And therefore, the following is a true self-enumerating pangram:

 "This pangram lists four a's, one b, one c, two d's, twenty-nine e's, eight f's, three g's, five h's, eleven i's, one j, one k, three l's, two m's, twenty-two n's, fifteen o's, two p's, one q, seven r's, twenty-six s's, nineteen t's, four u's, five v's, nine w's, two x's, four y's, and one z."

+## Contribution

+Feel free to contribute.
+No commit is too small.

+You should follow me: [@cpatuzzo](https://twitter.com/cpatuzzo)